-Cedric studied Fine Arts and Architecture and served two years in the French Army before he moved to Paris.
-He was an editor for Canal + before segueing to visual effects, and after freelancing at various postproduction houses in France, Cedric got the call to move to California to help run Method Studios.
-As Chief Creative Officer there, he was honored with AICP and CLIO awards, as well as a Visual Effects Society (VES) nomination, all while working closely with many of the industry’s top directors.
+Cedric was born in the southwest of France.
+He studied Fine Arts and Architecture and served two years in the French Army before he moved to Paris where he studied film at 3iS, International Institute for Image and Sound.
+He was an editor for Canal + before segueing to visual effects, and after freelancing at various post production houses in France, Cedric got the call to move to California to help run Method Studios.
+As Chief Creative Officer there, he was honored with AICP and CLIO awards, as well as a VES nomination.
 In 2007, Cedric began his own directing career at Psyop, an award-winning shop that he co-launched.
 He has directed Cannes Silver Lion winner Haagen Dazs “Opera,” as well as commercials for Audi, Sega and Samsung.
 He also directed the visceral short film Carrot vs. Ninja, which debuted to a standing room only audience at Flux’s Film Series at The Hammer Museum and enjoyed a successful festival run.